JAlcocerT/JAlcocerT/content/blog/outro-whatayear.md

 This year was **crazy**.

-But...on the tech side, it was quite interesting.
+On the tech side, it was quite interesting.

+> I literally lost the counts on the differnt stacks I had to work with.

 ```mermaid
 pie title FY24 Weeks Breakdown